Réalta take a lively, exciting and respectful approach to Irish traditional music.

 Conor Lamb fell in love with the uilleann pipes and Irish traditional music when he first heard Liam O’Flynn perform at the Lorient Interceltic Festival… and he hasn’t stopped playing since!

 Now regarded as one of the leading exponents of uilleann piping, Conor is a founding member of several traditional groups including Réalta, Madagán and Music in the Glen.
-He is a versatile musician who has performed onstage at Shakespeare’s Globe Theatre in London for the critically acclaimed production of Taming of the Shrew and has toured with several acts including Craobh Rua and Angelo Kelly.
+He is a versatile musician who has performed onstage at Shakespeare’s Globe Theatre and has toured with several acts including Craobh Rua and Angelo Kelly.
 Closer to home Conor has collaborated with children’s theatre company Cahoots NI tand has helped set up the Belfast Traditional Music Trail.
 He has recorded at Abbey Road Studios for a Hollywood film soundtrack and can often be found performing for Irish dancers in the show Avalon Celtic Dance.